hashplex/Lightning/README.md

 Usage
 -----

+Grab a bitcoind executable and put it in the directory.
 This project uses Python 3.
 Set up a virtualenv and install from `requirements.txt`.
 Tests can be run as `python -m unittest` To set up a regtest network, run `python create_regnet.py`.
 Read `test.py` for examples of usage